 Shabana Azmi injured in accident on Mumbai-Pune Expressway

-Actor Shabana Azmi and another person were injured in an accident on the Mumbai-Pune Expressway in Maharashtra's Raigad district on Saturday, the police said.
-Azmi was rushed to MGM Hospital in Navi Mumbai and was said to be out of danger, said a police official.
-Her husband and lyricist Javed Akhtar, who was traveling with her, escaped unhurt.
+Actor Shabana Azmi was injured in an accident on the Mumbai-Pune Expressway in Maharashtra's Raigad district on Saturday, the police said.
+Her husband and lyricist Javed Akhtar, who was also traveling with her, escaped unhurt.

+Prime Minister Narendra Modi was among those who expressed concern about the actor after the news came.
+"The news of @AzmiShabana Ji's injury in an accident is distressing.
+I pray for her quick recovery," Modi tweeted.

+Azmi (69) was first rushed to MGM Hospital in Navi Mumbai and later shifted to Kokilaben Hospital in Andheri in Mumbai.
+Doctors at the hospital said she was undergoing necessary medical examination.

+TV channels showed an injured Azmi being carried out of her car.
+Actor Varun Dhawan requested the media not to broadcast or publish such images.

+"To all my dear friends in the media if someone has met with an accident please do not splash their pictures all over it can be extremely distressing to their family and loved ones.
+This is just a humble request thank you," he wrote on Twitter.
+Actor Shraddha Kapoor made a similar appeal.

-Azmi is known for her path-breaking roles in films such as "Arth" , "Ankur" , "Paar", "Masoom" and "Godmother"..
+"Please have some empathy and sensitivity and think how distressing this can be to their family members and loved ones.
+Please take it down immediately.
+Thank you," she tweeted.
+Azmi is known for her path-breaking roles in films such as "Arth" , "Ankur" , "Paar", "Masoom" and "Godmother".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)